 I’m sitting here typing on a keyboard of a $2,000 dollar machine capable of spreading my message around the entire world in less than one second.

-What the fuck do I really have to complain about all the time?
+What do I really have to complain about all the time?

 What do you have to complain about in the grand scheme of life?

 Please know, I don’t intend this message to be judgmental in any way.
 I face all of these problems on a daily basis.

 The quotes mentioned in the piece are true.
 They’re absolutely true.
 We have a choice to determine what our reality means you us.

 When faced with problems, obstacles, and tragedy, remember you always have a choice.

 There is a correct way to live.
 Not based on money, status, power, lust, greed, envy, or any of the other poisons to our minds.

 Just to live out each day, do what we’re designed to do, and enjoy life.

 Ayodeji is the author of You 2.0 — Stop Feeling Stuck, Reinvent Yourself, and Become a Brand New You.